Mwags24/Brevolium_Notebook/_posts/2020-7-14-Phylogenetic_tree.md

 # Making a Phylogenetic tree with known symbiont species and our samples

+These trees were made using RAxML with 1000 bootstraps

 ## First a base Sybiodinase tree was created

 The 28s ribosomal subunit was used as the molecular marker and all of the sequences were pulled from NCBI from LaJunesse's paper

 ## Base Tree